Personal Requirements

 Can I do both firefighting (operational) and support (non-operational) roles?

-Firefighters (operational volunteers) are able to also undertake non-operational roles (support roles) at their brigade.
+Firefighters (operational volunteers) are also able to undertake non-operational roles (support roles) at their brigade.

 Support (non-operational) volunteers do not have the training to attend incidents or fires, so cannot do operational roles.